ThePiromaximus/ezshop/Deliverables/IntegrationAPITestReport.md

 | OrderImpl | class TestFR8 |

 # Coverage of Scenarios and FR

-<Report in the following table the coverage of  scenarios (from official requirements and from above) vs FR.
-Report also for each of the scenarios the (one or more) API JUnit tests that cover it. >

 >The API is not consistent with scenario 4-3, as there is no method to explicitly detach a LoyaltyCard and passing a null customerCard to attachCardToCustomer() results in a InvalidCustomerCardException.